 Your article critique paper should be approximately 2-3 pages long, typed, double-spaced, and in APA style (6th).
 Include in-text citations, a reference page, and try your best to paraphrase - do not use quotes.
+You do not need an abstract.
 Please upload your completed paper onto Canvas for grading.
 Also complete and upload the Self-Assessment Form after submitting the paper.
 There will be a total of two of these assigned throughout the course.